Kaustinen

 Neighbouring municipalities are Halsua, Kokkola, Kronoby and Veteli.
 The municipality is unilingually Finnish.

-It is the home of the Kaustinen Folk Music Festival, held every July.
-The "house band" is JPP.
-The comic strip bird Woodstock, named for the rock music festival in Woodstock, New York, is called Kaustinen in Finnish with obvious reference to this folk music festival.
+It is the home of the Kaustinen Folk Music Festival, held every July, and one of its notable "house bands" include JPP.
+The violin appearing in the municipality's coat of arms refers to the locality's still continuing old tradition of Finnish folk music.
+The comic strip bird Woodstock from Peanuts, named for the rock music festival in Woodstock, New York, is called "Kaustinen" in Finnish with obvious reference to the folk music festival of the municipality.